flyingyizi/embedded-rotary-encoder/readme.md

 # examples

-for arduino and stm32f401 example, provide interrupt sample and busy loop sample.
+for arduino and stm32f401 mcus, provide interrupt sample and busy loop sample.

 # attention